aws-samples/amazon-bedrock-samples/rag-solutions/contextual-chatbot-using-knowledgebase/README.md

 Congratulations, your Knowledge base is ready.

 Note that you can also use Knowledge Bases for Amazon Bedrock service APIs and the [AWS Command Line Interface](http://aws.amazon.com/cli) (AWS CLI) to programmatically create a knowledge base.
-You will need to run various sections of the Jupyter notebook provided under the /notebook folder in the GitHub repo.
+You will need to run various sections of the Jupyter notebook provided under the /notebook folder in the code base you cloned earlier.

 ### Create AWS Lambda function

-This Lambda function is deployed using an [AWS CloudFormation](http://aws.amazon.com/cloudformation) template available in the GitHub repo under the ```/cfn``` folder.
+This Lambda function is deployed using an [AWS CloudFormation](http://aws.amazon.com/cloudformation) template available under the ```/cfn``` folder.
 The template requires two parameters: the S3 bucket name and the knowledge base ID.

 1. On the AWS CloudFormation service home page, choose Create stack to create a new stack.